-Debian on the Linksys NSLU2
+Debian on Linksys NSLU2

-The NSLU2 is nowadays fully supported by Debian.
 In the following, I will describe what is needed to get Debian running on your NSLU2.
 Please note that this page only provides information on running a full-blown Debian system on the NSLU2 on an external USB drive.
 If you're looking for a firmware to be put in the flash of the NSLU2 (such as Unslung or OpenSlug) or other information on this device, please go to the NSLU2-Linux project (in particular, check out the firmware matrix).

 Information